Dec 1, 2022, 1:24 PM

 Following folds are a common area of difficulty on non-verbal reasoning tests.
 This type of question requires your child to visualise how some shapes will look when they are reflected.

-Nets and cubes are another challenging question type in 11 plus non-verbal reasoning.
+Nets and cubes are another 11 plus non-verbal reasoning challenging question type.
 Your child will be asked to translate a 2D net into a 3D cube.

 Tip: helping your child begin to visualise the nets and cubes as real-world entities will aid tremendously in their ability to answer the questions.
 You may wish to give your child a real-life object like a dice or Rubik's Cube to support this visualisation.

-Here are Atom’s top tips for tackling non-verbal reasoning questions!
+Here are our top tips for tackling non-verbal reasoning questions!

 To tackle most non-verbal reasoning questions you can follow this process: